Houssen Abderrahmane

-Houssen Abderrahmane (born 3 February 1995) is a professional footballer who plays as a defender for Championnat National 2 club Cannes.
+Houssen Abderrahmane (born 3 February 1995) is a professional footballer who plays as a defender for club Cannes.
 Born in France, he plays for the Mauritania national team.

 Club career

 In July 2020, Abderrahmane signed with Belgian First Division B club RWDM on a one-year contract, with an option for an additional year.

 On 29 August 2021, he joined Francs Borains in the Belgian third tier.
 He made his competitive debut for the club on 12 September in a league game against La Louvière Centre, also scoring his first goal to secure a 2–0 win for his side.

 International career

 Abderrahmane debuted for the Mauritania national team in 2016.